Democratic heliocentric coordinates underestimate the rate of instabilities in long-term integrations of the Solar System: Tests

 where $n_1$ is the mean motion of Mercury \citep{Wisdom2015}.
 Note that the pericenter timescale can be significantly shorter than the orbital period for eccentric orbits.

+For small timesteps, the numerical discretization error (or method error) of the WH integrator is proportional to the timestep squared as expected for a second order scheme.
+One can see that for very small timesteps, $dt<0.1$~days, the integrator using Jacobi coordinates reaches a floor which is dominated by round-off errors due to finite floating point precision.
+For large eccentricities and timesteps, the errors in the precession rate as well as the energy errors show signs of timestep resonances~(see Sect.~\ref{sec:discussion}).

-One can see that the WH integrator with Jacobi coordinates does not result in a significant precession error for timesteps $\lesssim 10$~days.
+One can see that the WH integrator with Jacobi coordinates maintains a precession error that is small compared to the precession resulting from GR for timesteps $\lesssim 10$~days.
 On the other hand, the WH integrator with DHC introduces an artificial numerical precession which is strongly dependent on both the timestep and the eccentricity of Mercury.
-For large eccentricities, the artificial numerical precession rate becomes larger than the GR precession rate.
-Previous studies have shown that the instability fraction is sensitive to GR and any additional precession \citep{LaskarGastineau2009, BrownRein2023}.
-We therefore expect a significant effect on the stability rate from such numerical effects.
+The error in the preccesion rate can be significantly larger than the GR precession rate, even for timesteps as small as 1~day.

+Previous studies have shown that the instability fraction is sensitive to GR and any additional precession \citep{Laskar2008, LaskarGastineau2009, BoueLaskarFarago2012, BrownRein2023}.
+We therefore should expect a significant effect on the stability rate when the error in the precession rate become comparable to the GR precession rate.
 We note that the artificial numerical precession has the same direction as the physical GR precession, and that the breakdown of the WH integrator with DHC occurs when the timestep becomes comparable to the pericenter-crossing timescale, $dt \gtrsim T_f/4$.
-We thus confirm our earlier claim that this issue is due to the non-convergence of simulations with DHC.
+We thus confirm our earlier claim that the discrepancy observed in long-term integrations is due to the non-convergence of simulations with DHC.
+Note that using the energy error as the lone metric for the accuracy of these secularly evolving simulations would not have allowed us to come up with this physical interpretation.